 Being aware of symptoms and having regular checkups with primary doctors and podiatrists helps spot dangers early and prevent symptoms from progressing to the point of amputation.
 In addition, Interventional Radiology (IR), a minimally invasive, image-guided procedure is becoming a more common way to treat vascular disease.
 Vascular procedures like IR are already reducing amputation rates due to PAD by 20 percent9, and these procedures are becoming more common as awareness grows.
 Concerned about your risk?
 Take this easy interactive quiz.

-Diabetes Awareness Month is about more than awareness of the disease itself, but also of how to treat its most severe effects, and as a result saving limbs and the hope for an untold number of patients to continue their normal lives.
+Diabetes Awareness Month is about more than awareness of the disease itself, but also of how to treat its most severe effects, and as a result, saving limbs and the hope for an untold number of patients to continue their normal lives.
+It is a great opportunity to learn more about the disease and develop a better understanding of the treatment options that are available.
+September is peripheral artery disease month, another opportunity to learn about a disease that is prevalent in people that are living with diabetes.

 - Centers for Disease Control and Prevention.
 National Diabetes Fact Sheet: General Information and National Estimates on Diabetes in the United States, 2011.
 Atlanta, Georgia, U.S. Department of Health and Human Services, Centers for Disease Control and Prevention, 2011